How to translate XML feeds?

 - Open the control panel: <#>

-- In the left menu, click XML feeds
+- In the left menu, click E-commerce > XML feeds

 - Upload your XML file